KinsonDigital/VelaptorDocs/docs/api/Velaptor.Input.KeyboardState.md

 ### GetDownKeys()

-Returns all of the keys that are in the down position.
+Returns all the keys that are in the down position.

 ```csharp
 public System.Span<Velaptor.Input.KeyCode> GetDownKeys();